dejardim/silvamva/README.md

-Developer focused on programming and enthusiast about learning ways to help people's lives through technology.
+Developer focused on solutions to solve interesting problems that are appealing to end-users.

 ---

 I'm [Matheus Desjardins](https://www.instagram.com/matheusdesjardins), but "Desjardins" is a fictional surname that I like a lot, so you can call me "Desjardins" as well.
-Currently, I have develop technical skills and learn about Frameworks, APIs, Web development, IT automation, basics of Systems Architecture, Git and Github.
+Currently, I deepen my knowledge in basic concepts of programming languages and OO.
+In addition, I learned about software patterns and quality to use in agile development projects

 Also, in the free time I like to build side projects to validate concepts that I study or just to test my fun ideas.